-Volcanos in PortugalWith 4 volcanos in Portugal there have been a total of 5 siginificant eruptions over the past 2000 years.
+Volcanos in PortugalWith 4 volcanos in Portugal there have been a total of 5 significant eruptions over the past 500 years.
 Over 200 people were killed.
-The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 09/03/1630 at the volcano "Furnas".
-Only here 200 people died.
+The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 09/03/1630 with the eruption of "Furnas".
+Here, 200 people died.

-Out of 9 volcanos in Portugal are considered as still active.
-Additionally there are 3 active submarine volcanos.
+Out of 9 volcanos in Portugal, 7 are considered still active.
+Additionally there are three active submarine volcanos.

 › The most severe natural disasters worldwide

 Significant volcanic eruptions in Portugal in the last 500 yearsThe following list shows all volcanic eruptions of the last 500 years with significant damage.
 The column "VEI" stands for the volcano explosivity index, which represents the strength of the eruption from a geological point of view.
 This takes into account the height and volume of the rocks ejected.
 The scale ranges from 0-8, with the severity of the eruption increasing tenfold with each value.
 For example, a VEI of 1 means that the volcano throws lava and rock masses of 100,000 to 1 million cubic meters up to 1 kilometer high.
 From VEI 8, a volcano is considered a super volcano.
 Here, more than 1,000 cubic kilometers of tephra are thrown to altitudes of more than 25 kilometers.

 The highest explosivity index in Portugal reached in the review period was VEI 4 in 1630.
 The volcano Furnas threw tephramasses of at least 100 million cubic meters over 10 kilometers high.
 Volcanoes of this size do not normally erupt more frequently than every 10 years.